 Current 4A's Advocacy

-• "Grassroots meetings" have been held in the district offices of members of Congress in Florida, Georgia, Kansas, Kentucky, Louisiana, Minnesota, Missouri, Ohio, Pennsylvania, Tennessee and Texas
+• "Grassroots meetings" have been held in the local district offices of members of Congress in Florida, Georgia, Kansas, Kentucky, Louisiana, Minnesota, Missouri, Ohio, Pennsylvania, Tennessee and Texas.

-• 4A's members that have played active and valuable roles in these grassroots meetings include: G2 Interactive and Latitude 39 (Philadelphia); Bohan Advertising (Nashville); Richards Group and TM Advertising (Dallas); Eric Mower & Associates, Fitzgerald & Company and 22 Squared (Atlanta); Sides & Associates (Lafayette); and, Fahlgren Mortine, and Conrad Philips Vutech (Columbus).
+• 4A's members that have played active and valuable roles include: Leo Burnett and Abelson Taylor (Chicago), G2 Interactive and Latitude 39 (Philadelphia); Bohan Advertising (Nashville); LAUNCH, The Richards Group and TM Advertising (Dallas); Eric Mower & Associates, Fitzgerald & Company and 22 Squared (Atlanta); Sides & Associates (Lafayette); and, Fahlgren Mortine, and Conrad Philips Vutech (Columbus).

-Please contact the 4A's Washington Office if you would like to participate in any of the district meetings that 4A's Washington facilitates.
+Please contact the 4A's Washington Office if you would like to participate in the 4A's outreach efforts including grassroots meetings that 4A's Washington facilitates.
 4A's member participation is critical to preserving the deductibility of advertising.

 Back to Government Relations main page